Mike Houghton

-Mike Houghton is a former guard in the National Football League (NFL).
+Michael Christopher Houghton (born December 1, 1979) is an American former professional football guard in the National Football League (NFL).

 Biography

-Houghton was born Michael Christopher Houghton on December 1, 1979 in Northridge, California.
+Houghton was born on December 1, 1979, in Northridge, California.
 He is now a teacher in Menifee, California as a PE and history teacher.

 Career

-Houghton was drafted by the Green Bay Packers in the sixth round of the 2002 NFL Draft and would be a member of the Buffalo Bills that season.
+Houghton was drafted by the Green Bay Packers in the sixth round of the 2002 NFL draft and would be a member of the Buffalo Bills that season.
 He played at the collegiate level at San Diego State University.